Home for Global Students

 Manchester is a fascinating place to live.
 The city is renowned for its glorious architecture, diverse cultural scene, world-class universities and vibrant nightlife.
 In addition, Manchester’s thriving economy and promising job market further enhance its appeal.

-On average, you’re likely to spend between £500 and £1,200 a month.
+A student can expect to spend between £1,000 and £1,500 per month, excluding tuition fees.
+This covers accommodation, utilities, food, transport, and personal expenses.
 Accommodation is usually between £480 and £800 per month.
 Food and incidentals can cost around £160-£400 per month, and social activities can cost up to £150 per month.
 Transport, books and other essentials can cost an additional £100 to £200 per month.
+Your final budget will depend heavily on your accommodation choice and lifestyle.

 If you are interested in Manchester study life or other city’s accommodation.
 Please check following blogs!